wkgcass/vproxy/doc/command.md

 * acceptor-elg (aelg): *optional*. choose an event loop group as the acceptor event loop group. can be the same as worker event loop group.
 * event-loop-group (elg): *optional*. choose an event loop group as the worker event loop group. can be the same as acceptor event loop group.
 * address (addr): the bind address of the loadbalancer
-* server-groups (sgs): used as the backend servers
+* upstream (ups): used as the backend servers
 * in-buffer-size: *optional*. input buffer size. default 16384 (bytes)
 * out-buffer-size: *optional*. output buffer size. default 16384 (bytes)
 * protocol: *optional*. the protocol used by tcp-lb. available options: tcp, http, h2, http/1.x, dubbo, framed-int32, or your customized protocol.
 See [doc](https://github.com/wkgcass/vproxy/blob/master/doc/using-application-layer-protocols.md) or [doc_zh](https://github.com/wkgcass/vproxy/blob/master/doc_zh/using-application-layer-protocols.md) for more info. default tcp
 * security-group (secg): *optional*. specify a security group for the lb. default allow any

 ```
-add tcp-lb lb0 address 127.0.0.1:18080 server-groups sgs0
+add tcp-lb lb0 address 127.0.0.1:18080 upstream ups0
 "OK"
 ```